Greetings, fellow personality enthusiast!

 Consider yourself an outlier in MBTI.
 The truth is, outliers often relate with certain aspects of a type while feeling disconnected from others.
 To illustrate this, let’s use our imaginary friend, Akira, as an example.
 Akira is an outlier who feels drawn to an ISFP’s sense of individuality, but feels out of place with their constant pursuit of new experiences.
 On the other hand, Akira resonates with an ISFJ’s desire for stability, yet does not share their need to serve others all the time.

-What Akira does not realize, however, is that if he was not bound by the limitations of MBTI, he would actually be categorized as FiSi (or SFVB in NXT).
+What Akira does not realize, however, is that if he was not bound by the limitations of MBTI or any other 16 personalities model, he would actually be categorized as FiSi (or SFVB in NXT).

 Sadly, Akira’s experience is hardly unique.
 He is but one among thousands, or even millions, of individuals who don’t fit squarely into MBTI, and not for lack of trying.
 Outliers like Akira normally spend a considerable amount of time taking an assortment of tests and quizzes, desperately seeking to identify their personality type.
 Yet, despite their best efforts, they always struggle to nail down a MBTI type that reflects who they are—because it was never even there to begin with.